MBM1607/dotfiles/README.md

 ### Request

 If you feel that I am doing a big mistake somewhere in these dotfiles, I probably am.
-I am complete beginner so please send me feedback if you read this and also please don't use these.
+I am complete beginner so please send me feedback if you read this I would greatly appreciate it.